 - Reduce your speed and switch on your flasher or turn signal.
 This indicates that you’re planning to pull over at a reasonable distance.

-- Try calling 911 (or have one of your passengers call 911) and let the authorities on the other line know that you’re being tailed by an unmarked patrol car.
+- Call 911 (or have one of your passengers call 911) and let the authorities on the other line know that you’re being tailed by an unmarked patrol car.
 If possible, provide the make, model and license plate of the car of the vehicle to the dispatcher.
 The authorities will let you know if the patrol car is legitimate.
 If it isn’t, they’ll provide additional instructions on what to do in this situation.
 If you’re still concerned, ask to have a marked vehicle to respond.